 - Remove all possible food sources from your back yard, such as loose garbage.
 Make sure the compost pile is tightly covered,

 feed your pets indoors and store pet food inside.

 - Store your garbage and recycling in containers that have tight-fitting lids.
-Garbage cans that are in poor repair should
+Garbage cans that are in poor repair should be replaced.

 - Clean up fallen fruit, bird seed, garbage and other things that attract mice and squirrels.

 - If you keep rabbits or chickens in your backyard, ensure that their enclosure is in good repair: